awsdocs/aws-ruby-developer-guide/doc_source/s3-example-bucket-cors.rst

 #.
 Install the |sdk-ruby|.
 For more information, see :doc:`setup-install`.
 #.
 Set the AWS access credentials that the |sdk-ruby| will use to verify your access to AWS services and resources.
 For more information, see :doc:`setup-config`.
 #.
-Create an |S3| bucket, or identify an existing bucket, in your AWS account.
+Create an |S3| bucket or identify an existing bucket in your AWS account.

 Be sure the AWS credentials map to an |IAMlong| (|IAM|) entity with access to the AWS actions and resources described in this example.

+This example assumes:

-This example assumes you have set the credentials in the AWS credentials profile file and given the profile the name :code:`david`.
-This example also assumes your bucket is named :code:`doc-sample-bucket`.
+* You have set the credentials in the AWS credentials profile file and named the file :code:`david`.
+* Your bucket is named :code:`doc-sample-bucket`.

 .. _aws-ruby-sdk-s3-example-bucket-cors-config:

 Configure the SDK
 =================

-To configure the SDK for this example, add a :code:`require` statement so you can use the classes and methods provided by the |sdk-ruby| for |S3|.
-Then create an :ruby-sdk-api:`Aws::S3::Client <Aws/S3/Client.html>` object in the AWS Region where you want to create the bucket along with the specified AWS profile.
+For this example, add a :code:`require` statement so that you can use the classes and methods provided by the |sdk-ruby| for |S3|.
+Then create an :ruby-sdk-api:`Aws::S3::Client <Aws/S3/Client.html>` object in the AWS Region where you want to create the bucket and the specified AWS profile.
 This code creates the :code:`Aws::S3::Client` object in the :code:`us-east-1` region.
 An additional variable is also declared for the bucket used in this example.

 .. literalinclude:: ./example_code/s3/s3_ruby_bucket_cors.rb
    :lines: 13-22